Fuladshahr

-Fuladshahr (فولادشهر) (Note: Also romanized as Fūlād Shahr and Fūlādshahr; formerly Pūlād Shahr (English: Steel City)) is a city in, and the capital of, Fuladshahr District of Lenjan County, Isfahan province, Iran.
+Fuladshahr (فولادشهر) (Note: Also romanized as Fūlād Shahr and Fūlādshahr; formerly Pūlād Shahr (English: Steel City)) is a city in, and the capital of, Fuladshahr District in Lenjan County, Isfahan province, Iran.
 It is also the administrative center for Khorramrud Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 55,496 in 13,822 households, when it was in the Central District.
 The following census in 2011 counted 66,903 people in 18,615 households.
 The 2016 census measured the population of the city as 88,426 people in 26,631 households.

-After the census, Fuladshahr was separated from the district in the formation of Fuladshahr District.
+Fuladshahr was separated from the district in the formation of Fuladshahr District in 2012.

 Overview

 The city is 25 km south of Isfahan and about 100 km north of Shahrekord.
 It was built during the Shah of Iran period, and was home to the mostly Russian and other employees of the Zob Ahan factory, located near the city.
 The world's third-largest cement factory at the time, the Siman Sepahan Dizicheh or Siman Arya Dizicheh as it was called before the Iranian revolution, is also near the city.